ethersphere/gateway-proxy/README.md

    provide `POSTAGE_AMOUNT`, `POSTAGE_DEPTH` with the desired amount to use and `POSTAGE_TTL_MIN` above with a number above or equal to 60.
 5. It can reupload existing pinned content that appear as not retrievable.
-To enable this, provide `REAUPLOAD_PERIOD` with the miliseconds to periodicaly check pinned content
+To enable this, provide `REAUPLOAD_PERIOD` with the miliseconds that represent the time to periodicaly check pinned content status

 In modes 1, 2 and 3, the proxy can be configured to require authentication secret to forward the requests.
 Use the `AUTH_SECRET` environment variable to enable it.